 What this means is that you should ALWAYS be assessing your students.
-This doesn’t mean giving them marks everyday.
+This doesn’t mean giving them marks every day.
 In fact, marks are probably the least valuable thing you can ever give your students to help them learn.
 Constant assessment means monitoring their progress in light of clear learning objectives and giving them regular feedback.
 Record how many times they speak for each class in a seminar, jot down general impressions on the quality of those comments for each class.
 If a student raises a hand in your lecture and asks a question or makes a comment, make note of their name.
 Ask students to reflect on their own study habits, class preparation habits and relationship with the course and communicate it to you.
-Also make note when you notice improvement.
+Also, take note when you notice an improvement.

-Next is assessment as learning.
+Next is the assessment as learning.
 This is about assessing your students in order to help them reach learning goals.
-This can take the form of reflective pieces or comments on rough drafts to show the student how to improve the paper.
-It can mean giving weekly comments (not marks) on their participation.
-It’s about communicating your expectations and the students progress towards them.
+This can take the form of students reflecting on their own work, or comments on from peers and instructors that explains how the student plans to operationalize feedback into improved outcomes.
+It can mean having students engage in self-assessment on their participation.
+It’s about having the student think about how what they are doing is affecting their learning.
 This can be extremely important for students and powerful in helping them reach their potential.
 Building multiple steps into your assignments with numerous chances for feedback can help you use assessment as learning.